joaosabino98/Energy-Management-for-Smart-Homes/README.md

 ### Refactoring options:
 1. ScheduleManager process receives communications: schedule_execution, finish_execution
  - more flexible and efficient
+ - ready for front-end commands

-2. ScheduleManager keeps checking for database changes
+2. ScheduleManager keeps checking for database changes (according to step)
  - start/finish_execution_job are no longer needed
  - new executions prompt schedule_execution
  - old executions are finished if time is exceeded
  - IDEAL DJANGO approach: runs periodically, state is not kept, appvals effectively manages if it runs periodically or not
+3. ScheduleManager does not keep state, still uses django-apscheduler to manage job start/finish
+ - timetable and queues don't need to be maintained -> scheduler functions can be properly serialized
+ - get_available_timeslot would require refactoring -> executions could start immediately instead of on next step
+ - step only used for recalculations -> could be removed if algorithm predicts interruptions?
+ - can the front-end run functions from scheduler directly?

 ## Technical Documentation